 Level 2 State/ National Coach

 To obtain an AMA State/ National Level 2 Coach Certification, you must have had at least two years of experience as an active Club/Regional Coach with the AMA or hold a current state/ national qualification or equivalent with other national associations and have appropriate driver/ rider trainer experience.

 All coaching courses are delivered under the guidelines of the National Officiating Accreditation Scheme (NOAS), an Australian Sports Commission (ASC) program, managed by the ASC’s Coaching & Officiating Unit.
 All AMA Coaches are recognised as having met the standards under the NOAS, recognised by the Commonwealth and State/Territory governments.

 All NOAS accreditations are valid for the term of your AMA Clubs membership but you must be able to show that you have been an active coach and have undertaken activities that will keep you current.

 Coach Accreditation Requirements

-- Maintain Coach Membership with AMA during the accreditation period.
-This will ensure the educator is covered by professional indemnity insurance.
+- Maintain Coach Membership with AMA Clubs during the certification period.
+This will ensure the coach is covered by professional indemnity insurance.

 - Maintain a current Working with Children Check relevant to the state or territory in which you will be working.